Sid Smith front page

 And thus they hid while others died

-And in a final vision cried,
+And in a dying vision cried,

 “Oh see behind the door, oh see